seba922/mobile-e2e-automation/readme.md

 ## Features

 - Clean test structure using the Page Object Model (POM)
-- Easy configuration for Android you can provide APP_NAME and DEVICE_NAME
+- Easy configuration for Android
 - Helper methods and action wrappers for reusable code

 ---